- Intermediate Accounting I

 Find out more information about our certificate programs’ completion rates, the median debt of students who completed the programs, and other important information.

-- Have any previous college transcripts sent to Simpson.
+- Have all previous college transcripts sent to Simpson.

 - Candidates must complete the Certificates and Specializations Application.